 Students who are dually enrolled in high school and Montgomery College may be eligible for a Board of Trustees High School Grant or Maryland State Dual Enrollment Grant.
 A limited amount of funding is available.
-These programs have a separate application form, which is available at campus Financial Aid Offices or on the web at https://www.montgomerycollege.edu/high-school-students/dual-enrollment/
+These programs have a separate application form, which is available on the Dual Enrollment webpage.